Fountain Point Resort: History

 Circa 1860, a French fur trader, Aymar de Belloy, was plying his trade near the narrows of Carp Lake and became convinced of the beauty and bounty of the area and purchased a parcel of land.

 He attempted drilling for oil, and after a long struggle in 1867 he struck a gusher of sparkling water at a depth of 900 ft.
 Following de Belloy's disappointment over his failure to strike oil, the land changed hands several times until 1887, when it was purchased by Lydia Morrison of Cincinnati, Ohio.
 In June 1889, she established "The Fountain Point House," a Victorian-style mansion, and guests began arriving for the summer by steamboat and buggy.
 The main three-story building was the center of activity, and it included a large dining room, kitchen and lounge.

 By 1903, the Traverse City, Leelanau, and Manistique Railroad began operating between Traverse City and Northport, stopping at Fountain Point, improving transportation of people and products.

-Over the years, several cottages were built, and Fountain Point Resort has become a popular destination featuring rich history and simple family pleasures.
+Over the years, several cottages were built, and Fountain Point Resort has become a highly visited destination featuring local history and family activities.

 In 1975, Fountain Point Resort was listed on the State of Michigan historic registry, and in 2003 it was placed on the National Register of Historic Places.